Apr 20, 2015 Latest post:

 Andrew Gallup, was in a devastating motor vehicle accident on April 18, 2015.
 As he was riding his scooter home, a car coming from the opposite direction turned into Andrew's path.
 Andrew was severely injured in the accident and suffered a Severe Traumatic Brain Injury (TBI).
-After more than three months in Trauma Centers and Rehabilitation Hospitals, he was air ambulanced back to his parent’s home in Olney, MD.
+After more than three months in Trauma Centers and Shepherd Rehabilitation Hospital, he was air ambulanced back to his parent’s home in Olney, MD.
 Andrew is now technically out of the initial coma but is in a minimal state of consciousness.
-He has progressed slowly, fought several infections and is trying to regain the ability to do the most elementary tasks such as speaking, eating and standing.
+In 2016 he spent three months at the Moss Rehab Center in Philadelphia.
+He has progressed slowly, fought through numerous hospitalizations and surgeries and is trying to regain the ability to do the most elementary tasks such as speaking, eating and standing and walking.
 We are proud of his will and effort.
-However, Andrew is severely restricted and cannot care for himself, turn over, sit up, bathe, walk, etc. He needs intense care 24 hours a day.
+However, Andrew is severely restricted and cannot take care of himself.
+He requires a great deal of care 24 hours a day.
 We believe he has the ability to recover, but we know it will take a long time.